-BCHS provides a guest network for all Staff and visitors to connect personal devices to the Internet.
+BCHS provides a guest network for all visitors to campus, and for staff and students to connect personal devices to the Internet.
+Students are encouraged to connect their smartphones to the BCHS guest network when on campus.
+This helps improve network performance on campus.
 The guest network password is available at the Tech Counter.